Launch Region's First Canned Wine

 The top-right design with Frivolo printed vertically up the label was the runaway customer favorite.
 Customers had great nuggets of feedback, including:

 However, even as some named the winner, others expressed strong hesitation.
 In particular, the internal team was concerned that the can was marked with purple juice when the wine, itself, is white.
-So I went back to the designer and said to stick with the breezy curves of text running vertically up the can, but I asked him to lose the purples and embrace a fresher, more modern style.
+So we went back to the designer and said to stick with the breezy curves of text running vertically up the can.
+However, we asked him to lose the purples and embrace a fresher, more modern style.

 research & findings, continued